tymbaca/go-yadt/README.md

 > **Warning**
 > This package requires an [page merger CLI tool](https://github.com/tymbaca/pagemerger).
 > For now the only option is to build it from source.
-I hope could publish an `.deb` package of binary soon.
+I hope I could publish an `.deb` package and homebrew tap soon.

 ## Install